 So, with the world of gambling entering the digital age, what are the differences between land-based casinos vs online casinos?
 And how do hosting requirements differ with gambling going online?
 Let’s explore.

 Anyone who enjoys gambling today will have considered the pros and cons of land-based casinos vs online casinos at some point or other.
 For those that choose land-based casinos, it’s usually because physical casinos have a particular atmosphere.
 The lights, the patrons, and the sounds of people winning big are all part of the experience for many casino goers.

 An online casino is completely virtual – all the games take place online.
 This means that online casinos are accessible to a global customer base.

 For operators, the accessibility of online casino gaming is hugely important.
 Traditionally, gamblers had to travel to a land-based casino, creating a potential barrier to participation.
 And because of gambling laws, land-based casinos are sometimes located in remote locations, making them too far away for ‘drop-in’ traffic.

 Key differences between land-based and online casinos include game variety and player experience.
 Online casinos typically offer more games, are available 24/7, and can be played from anywhere.
 Land-based casinos are less accessible, but for some players nothing beats the ‘real life’ casino atmosphere.

 In theory an online gambling system can serve an unlimited number of people and host an unlimited number of games.
 But in reality, virtual venues are limited by the server resources that run the games.

-One way to improve performance is to ensure the data center hosting your online gambling system is geographically close to your players.
-This helps to reduce the time taken for data to travel between the casino and your players.
+One way to improve performance is to ensure the data center hosting your online casino is geographically close to your players.
+This helps to reduce latency - the time taken for data to travel between the casino and your players.